Best Genetic Engineering Colleges 2021

 10. School of Engineering and Technology (SET), Sharda University, Greater Noida

-What is the Eligibility Criteria for Pursuing Genetic Engineering?
+What are the Eligibility Criteria for Pursuing Genetic Engineering?

 • English proficiency test scores like that of IELTS/TOEFL/PTE, etc are also required.

-• SOP, LORs, resume, transcripts/mark sheets, etc are the other documents that form a part of the application process.
+• SOP, LORs, resumes, transcripts/mark sheets, etc are the other documents that form a part of the application process.

 Career and Job Prospects